KaleabGirmaAlemu/Quadrotor-trajectory-tracking/README.md

 Figure .
 The Green line is reference Z measured and the Red line is a Z desire

-Programming Project 3-PID Control of Quadrotor in 3-D Plane
+Programming Project 3: PID Control of Quadrotor in 3-D Plane
 ---
 Objective:
 ---